UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Use Case
 ^^^^^^^^

-The Great Smoky Mountains Colloquy collection is the only collection that includes the :code:`unit` attribute on :code:`extent`.
+The Great Smoky Mountains Colloquy collection is the only collection that includes :code:`@unit` on :code:`extent`.
 The collection consists of 34 total records.
+This is another case where increased granularity was possible through MODS, but it has not been found to be helpful in sharing UT's metadata more effectively.
+The established practice is to share the unit along with the measurement in a single string.

 Justification
 ^^^^^^^^^^^^^